 - The Investment Policy focuses on asset allocation decisions and establishes benchmarks for manager performance.
-The assumed rate of return is a long-term assumption for funding policy. - The Investment Horizon of 15 years in the Investment Policy is based on a shorter time frame than used to determine the assumed rate of return which can be 30 years or longer.
+The assumed rate of return is a long-term assumption for funding policy. - The Investment Horizon of 5-7 years in the Investment Policy is based on a shorter time frame than used to determine the assumed rate of return which can be 30 years or longer.
+When focusing on the 30-year time horizon the policy and the actuarial assumption actually produce similar expected returns.

-Board of Trustees November 25, 2009 Page 3
+Board of Trustees September 22, 2010 Page 3

-• The underlying inflation assumption used by Ennis Knupp was 2.3% resulting in a real return assumption of 4.8% per year.
-Under the valuation assumptions, the wage inflation assumption of 4.5% is more conservative for pension valuation purposes since benefits grow with wages and the real return assumption of 4.0% use in the valuation is more conservative than the 4.8% real return in the expected return from the Investment Policy analysis.
+• The underlying inflation assumption used by NEPC was 3.0%, resulting in a real return assumption of 5.0% per year (for the 30-year time horizon).
+Under the valuation assumptions, the wage inflation assumption of 4.5% is more conservative for pension valuation purposes since benefits grow with wages and the real return assumption of 4.0% used in the valuation is more conservative than the 5.0% real return in the expected return from the Investment Policy analysis.